dmattp/bang/README.md

 Now that is pretty close to a "traditional" function syntax, and yet we haven't created a large set of syntax rules that make for complicated parsers and which can lead to annoying inconsistency.
 We've defined only four keywords: "fun", "fun!", "as", and "def"- all of which are just minor syntactic variants on the core function construct; and the key apply operator "!" which runs behind the scenes as we bind values to function closures, but generally remains hidden except where we want to call attention to the fact that we're applying a function.

-I think it's a very cool result when contrasted with traditional infix languages which tend to build in a lot of arbitrary syntactic conventions, e.g., re-using parentheses for function definitions as well as forcing order of evaluation, commas to separate arguments, etc. - and prefix languages like lisp that require mind-numbing explicitness in parenthesizing the bounds of expression groups.
+I think it's a nice result when contrasted with traditional infix languages which tend to build in a lot of arbitrary syntactic conventions, e.g., re-using parentheses for function definitions as well as forcing order of evaluation, commas to separate arguments, etc. - and prefix languages like lisp that require mind-numbing explicitness in parenthesizing the bounds of expression groups.

 And because postfix doesn't ever require the use of parens to specify the order of evaluation we've still got those in our back pocket for... something.
 Is it perfect?
 Certainly not; but given the very minimal syntax and requirements on the language implementation, it's a pretty good "Bang! for the buck".